boxed/kodare.net/_posts/2020-10-23-100_percent_coverage_docs.markdown

 Something I learned from my previous projects was the importance of making the line numbers in the generated test files match the line numbers of the examples in the original documentation.
 This makes it much easier to work with as you don't need to look at the generated test files anymore and you don't need to figure out where that failing test comes from in the docs.

-The approach is to enumerate the lines of the rST files and then store the line number in addition to the transformed line.
+The approach is to enumerate the lines of the reST files and then store the line number in addition to the transformed line.
 When writing the test file I can just do:

 ```python
 while line_number > current_line: